jlorenze/eat/docs/_recipes/Mango-Tofu-Bowls.md

 - Drain tofu and gently squeeze out excess water.
 Slice into 1/2 cubes and use a weight to press out water for 10-30 minutes
 - Boil rice uncovered for 30 minutes, the drain off water, return to pot, and let rest for 10 minutes
 - Preheat oven to 400F and line baking sheet with parchment paper
-- Toss pressed tofu with olive oil and 1 Tbsp soy sauce, then toss with cornstarch.
+- Toss pressed tofu with olive oil and 2 Tbsp soy sauce, then toss with cornstarch.
 Transfer to baking sheet in single layer
 - Bake for 25-30 minutes until deeply golden on edges, tossing halfway
-- Prepare peanut sauce by whisking peanut butter, 3 Tbsp lime juice, honey, sesame oil, garlic, and red pepper flakes
+- Prepare peanut sauce by whisking peanut butter, 2 Tbsp soy sauce, 3 Tbsp lime juice, honey, sesame oil, garlic, and red pepper flakes
 - Mix mango, red bell pepper, green onion, cilantro, jalapeno, salt, 2 Tbsp lime juice, and green cabbage in bowl
 - Assemble bowls, top with roasted peanuts
 methods: